Inspire meaningful change and strengthen community through the visual arts.

 “Make life more worthwhile” – Olga Krasl

 In 1962 a handful of local artists held a clothesline art exhibition along Lake Bluff Park in St. Joseph, Michigan.
-Those artists went on to form the St. Joseph Art Association which, through the beneficence of George & Olga Krasl, built Krasl Art Center as we know it today in 1979.
+Those artists went on to form the St. Joseph Art Association which, in 1979, through the beneficence of George & Olga Krasl, built Krasl Art Center as we know it today.